 J.P.
 Morgan AG functions as a core treasury vehicle for the corporation in EMEA and particularly for the € market.
-The treasury function is based on (i) the flows resulting from € Clearing, (ii) the corporation's access point to the European Central Bank, the German Bundesbank, EUREX and others to fund or to place € liquidity, and (iii) liquidity provided by Treasury Services (TS) client accounts as well as client deposits with Worldwide Securities Services (wss).
+The Treasury function is based on (i) the flows resulting from € Clearing, (ii) the corporation's access point to the European Central Bank, the German Bundesbank, EUREX and others to fund or to place € liquidity, and (iii) liquidity provided by Treasury Services (TS) client accounts as well as client deposits with Worldwide Securities Services (WSS).
 J.P.
 Morgan AG also has the capacity to re-channel liquidity from Far Eastern market activities into the firm's Central European treasury desk in London.

-TRADE FINANCE AND € CASH MANAGEMENT FOR GERMAN CORPORATE CLIENTS AND SUBSIDIARIES OF U.S. CORPORATE CLIENTS IN CONTINENTAL EUROPE
+TRADE FINANCE AND € CASH MANAGEMENT FOR GERMAN CORPORATE CLIENTS AND SUBSIDIARIES OF US CORPORATE CLIENTS IN CONTINENTAL EUROPE

 Trade finance at JPMorgan is part of the Treasury Services business.
 Following client demand for trade finance, J.P.
-Morgan AG was granted approval for a new product in the course of 2007, namely to issue guarantees and letters of credit on behalf of German corporate clients.
-In 2008, the Bank enlarged its client base to include Austrian and Swiss corporate clients.
-Moreover, subsidiaries of U.S. MNCs and Midmarket companies (so-called commercial bank clients) are being offered Trade Finance and € Cash Management services through J.P.
+Morgan AG was granted approval for a new product, namely to issue guarantees and letters of credit on behalf of German corporate clients, in the course of 2007.
+One year later, the Bank enlarged its client base to include Austrian and Swiss corporate clients.
+Moreover, subsidiaries of US MNCS and Midmarket companies (so-called commercial bank clients) are being offered Trade Finance and € Cash Management services through J.P.
 Morgan AG.
-The credit exposure that arises in this context is borne by other JPMorgan entities with appropriate credit limits and/or collateral set for these clients.
+The credit exposure that arises in this context is borne by other JPM entities with appropriate credit limits and/or collateral set for these clients.
 First business was transacted in 2008, and the plan is to broaden these activities in Germany and gradually expand them into Continental Europe.